becker63/home-network/notes.md

 # TODO:

-Add each layers responsibility and process in here.
+Add each phases responsibility and process in here.
-  * What will argocd do? what layer does it mostly sit in?
+  * What will argocd do? what phase does it mostly sit in?
   * What does the bootstrap phase do?

 # Testing Strategy Summary (with Crossplane Composition + Nix VM Testing)